+Lodge vs. Le Creuset: Which is better?
 Both Lodge and Le Creuset both offer enameled and non-enameled cast iron cookware.
 Le Creuset is a higher-end brand of cast-iron cookware, and that is reflected in the cost.
 It is made from very high-quality cast iron yet is a bit lighter than the Lodge pieces.
-In spite of those differences, there is actually very little difference in the cooking performance of the two brands.
+Despite those differences, there is actually very little difference in the cooking performance of the two brands.
 Learn more about them in our Le Creuset review.

 Lodge Cast Iron vs. Staub

 Staub is a French cookware company currently a part of the Zwilling company.
 All Staub cookware is manufactured in France, and the price is an accurate indicator of the extremely high quality of the cookware.
 Known as the “restaurant’s brand,” Staub is a favorite of many professional chefs and is for the home cook who has perhaps a larger budget for cookware.
 Learn more about them in our Staub review.

 Manufactured in Italy, Lagostina is another high-end brand of cookware.
 Unlike Lodge and Staub, however, Lagostina only offers a very limited selection of cast iron products and also makes stainless steel cookware.
 Lagostina is mostly known for its copper and hard-anodized cookware.
 Learn more about them in our Lagostina review.

 Lodge cookware is still made in South Pittsburgh, Tennessee, where it has been made since the 1800s.
 Some of the enameled cast iron, however, is made in China.